George Oteng

 George Oteng is a Ghanaian politician and was a member of the first parliament of the second Republic of Ghana.
 He represented the Asiakwa-Kwaben constituency under the membership of the Progress Party.

 Early life and education

 Oteng was born on 17 August 1916 in the Eastern region of Ghana.
 He attended Achimota School formerly Prince of Wales College and School, Achimota, currently known as Achimota College, with the nicknamed "Motown".
-He then moved to London to advance his education at the Co-operative College, Stanford Hall, Loughborough where he obtained his Co-opertative Diploma.
+He then moved to London to advance his education at the Co-operative College, Stanford Hall, Loughborough where he obtained his Co-operative Diploma.
 He worked as a Co-operative Administration Secretary before going into parliament.
 In 1968, Oteng was the then secretary of Ghana Co-operative Marketing Association Limited and was part of the delegation led by Mr J. Obuobi who was the registrar of Ghana Co-operative Marketing Association Limited to represent Ghana at the Afro-Asian Rural Reconstruction Conference held in North Korea in 1971.